Cloud-SPAN/genomics02-proj-mngt-cloud-genomics/_episodes/04-logging-onto-cloud.md

     If the identity file were somewhere else, we would have had to specify the full path name or a relative path name, which you will learn more about later in the course.

-2. The terminal will display a security message, after you enter the ssh command, similar to the one below:
+2. The terminal will display a security message, after you enter the ssh command, *similar* to the one below:

     ~~~
-    The authenticity of host 'instance06-gc-cloud-span.york.ac.uk (52.211.132.120)' can't be established.ECDSA key fingerprint is SHA256:8N054prkkCeM4GCDSsa0AUnSQw5ngBQHbOR40FqfqLg.
+    The authenticity of host 'instance06-gc-cloud-span.aws.york.ac.uk (52.211.132.120)' can't be established.ECDSA key fingerprint is SHA256:8N054prkkCeM4GCDSsa0AUnSQw5ngBQHbOR40FqfqLg.
     Are you sure you want to continue connecting (yes/no/[fingerprint])?
     ~~~
     {: .output}